 With ELRP sub-groups A.2, A.4, and A.5, the Commission sought to encourage the growth of new aggregators and resources that do not participate in other forms of DR. Some success has already been realized with the joining of aggregators in sub-groups A.4 and A.5.
 However, two years is not yet sufficient time to allow the industry to grow and to determine the effectiveness of these programs.
-We therefore keep the minimum total dispatch hours the same for sub-group A.2, but lower the minimum total dispatch hours for sub-groups A.4 and A.5 to 15 and 20 hours, respectively.
-In order to incentivize participation, we also adopt a more targeted dispatch window of three hours for sub-groups A.4 and A.5, through 2027.
+We therefore keep the minimum total dispatch hours the same for sub-group A.2 A.4, and A.5.
+In order to incentivize additional participation, we also adopt a more targeted dispatch window of three hours for sub-groups A.4 and A.5, through 2027.
 This change should aid in determining whether the lack of incentives is causing low participation, or whether there is simply insufficient market for these sub-groups.